eNMS-automation/eNMS/docs/base/features.rst

 Workflows
 ---------

-Services can be combined into a single workflow.
+Services can be combined into a workflow.
-When a workflow is executed, its status will be updated in real-time on the web UI.
+When a workflow is executed, its status is updated in real-time on the web UI.

 .. image:: /_static/base/features/workflow.png
   :alt: Workflow Builder